Prepare for Retirement

 |Recreation Center||Retirees may continue to receive discounted prices at the Recreation Center and Wall Aquatic Center.|

 |Library||Many of Cline Library's services are available to retirees. |

 |Parking permit||Retirees that are members of the Northern Arizona University Retirees Association (NAURA) are eligible for a limited parking pass.
 Contact NAURA for detail|

 Electronic Personnel Action Request (e-PAR)

-You are responsible for communicating with the department or the President’s Office about your intent to retire.
+You are responsible for communicating with Your department about your intent to retire.
 This is best done with a written letter of retirement.
 The department will process a “retirement” e-PAR (electronic Personnel Action Request form) and submit it to the Human Resources Department.
 You are encouraged to ensure your department follows through with the e-PAR process.

 Notify health and retirement plan providers